4. Penalties¶

 Rationale: Although Red Pivot’s actions directly caused a No Pack situation, it was in order to resolve a safety issue.
 Skaters should not be penalized for rectifying a safety issue.

 White Jammer removes their helmet cover and attempts to hand it to White Pivot.
-During this process, the Star falls, touching out of bounds.
+During this process, the Star falls, touching Out of Bounds.
 White Jammer leaves the track to retrieve the helmet cover.

 Outcome: No penalty.